 Bollinger Bands (BB) is one of the world’s most popular technical analysis indicators.
 Being a volatility indicator, Bollinger Bands reflect the dynamic range of price movement.
 The greater the distance between the lines, the higher the volatility.
 Bollinger Bands can be used as a supportive tool that helps to pinpoint the beginning and the end of the prevailing trend.
-All in all, it is a useful tool that a lot of traders have added to their trading setup.
+All in all, it is a indicator that a lot of traders have added to their trading setup.
 There is, however, one disadvantage to Bollinger Bands, and it is the amount of space they take when applied to the price chart.
 As an indicator that is plotted directly on the price chart, it doesn’t go well with other indicators that require a lot of space, e. g.
 Fractals, Alligator or Moving Averages.
 Turns out, there is one indicator that does all of the above but in a more elegant and concise manner.
 Meet Bollinger Bands Width.

 Bollinger Bands Width (BBW) is a technical analysis tool that is derived from Bollinger Bands.
 BB Width takes the information that regular Bollinger Bands represent as three separate lines and combines it into one line.
 Put shortly, this tool calculates the distance between the upper and the lower bands.
 And here is how to make it a part of your trading system.